-Essex Wasp Control is a professionally run family business, specializing in hornet nest removal & hornet nest destruction, protecting homes and businesses throughout CM17 area.
+Essex Wasp Control is a long established, family run pest control company, specializing in professional hornet nest removal, protecting homes and businesses in the CM17 area.

 Hornet Life Cycle